Revelation: I Am Coming Soon

 “Things will not continue forever as they are.
 Jesus will return, just as Revelation predicts.
 If the certainty of Christ’s return to judge sinners does not motivate people to repent, then nothing will.”
 (MacArthur, 312)

-21. The grace of the Lord Jesus be with God’s people.
+21. The grace of our Lord Jesus Christ be with you all.
 Amen.

 It is fitting that these are “the last words of the Bible.”
 (MacArthur, 312)